-No Theory Name Original Reference HTM Example Reference Brief Description 13 Cognitive Dissonance Theory Festinger, L. (1957).
-A theory of cognitive dissonance.
+No Theory Name Original Reference HTM Example Reference Brief Description 20 Cognitive Dissonance Theory Festinger, L. (1957).
+A Theory of Cognitive Dissonance.
 Stanford University Press.
-Izogo, E. E., Mpinganjira, M., Karjaluoto, H., & Liu, H. (2022).
+Izogo, E., Mpinganjira, M., Karjaluoto, H., & Liu, H. (2022).
 Examining the impact of eWOM-triggered customer-to-customer interactions on travelers' repurchase and social media engagement.
-Journal of Travel Research , 61 (8), 1872-1894.
+Journal of Travel Research , 61(8), 1872-1894.
 Cognitive dissonance refers to the psychological stress experienced when a person encounters conflicting information, beliefs, values, or behaviors.
 This internal inconsistency triggers discomfort, prompting an individual to seek resolution by modifying their attitudes, beliefs, or actions to restore harmony.
 Originating from Leon Festinger's theories in the mid-20th century, cognitive dissonance underscores the human drive for mental consistency.
 People may resort to rationalization, adopting new beliefs to justify their actions, or confirmation bias, avoiding contradicting evidence, to mitigate this discomfort.
 This concept illustrates the complex process individuals undergo to align their internal beliefs with external realities, highlighting the mental effort involved in coping with or resolving contradictory perceptions.
-14 Cognitive Load Theory Sweller, J. (1988).
+21 Cognitive Load Theory Sweller, J. (1988).
 Cognitive load during problem solving: Effects on learning.
-Cognitive science, 12 (2), 257-285.
-Bird, J. M., Smart, P. A., Harris, D. J., Phillips, L. A., Giannachi, G., & Vine, S. J. (2023).
-A magic leap in tourism: Intended and realized experience of head- mounted augmented reality in a museum context.
-Journal of Travel Research , 62 (7), 1427-1447.
+Cognitive Science , 12(2), 257-285.
+Bird, J., Smart, P., Harris, D., Phillips, L., Giannachi, G., & Vine, S. (2023).
+A magic leap in tourism: Intended and realized experience of head-mounted augmented reality in a museum context.
+Journal of Travel Research , 62(7), 1427-1447.
 Cognitive load theory examines how the working memory processes information and the implications of cognitive load on learning.
 The theory distinguishes between three types of cognitive load: intrinsic, extraneous, and germane.
 Intrinsic cognitive load is inherent to the complexity of the material being learned, while extraneous cognitive load refers to the additional mental effort imposed by the instructional design or presentation format.
 Germane cognitive load, on the other hand, is the mental effort devoted to processing and organizing information into long-term memory.
 Cognitive Load Theory emphasizes the importance of managing extraneous cognitive load to optimize learning by reducing unnecessary distractions and cognitive overload, allowing learners to allocate more mental resources to understanding and retaining essential information.
-15 Commitment Trust Theory Morgan, R., & Hunt, S. (1994).
-The commitment- trust theory of relationship marketing, The Journal of Marketing , 58 ,3.
-Bowen, J., & Shoemaker, S. (2003) Loyalty: A strategic Commitment, Cornell Quarterly , 12-25.
-Trust and commitment are at the heart of any successful relationship with customers (Morgan et al., 1994).
-In this theory, commitment depends on four variables: relationship benefits, relationship termination costs, shared values and trust.
-Trust itself is dependent on three variables: shared values, communication and opportunistic behavior.